chaunceygardiner/weewx-weatherboard/docs/installation.md

 The password is visible in the page source, by design.
 It is a keep-alive gate, not a secret — it exists so that a random visitor's browser tab expires and yours does not.

+{: .note }
+**Older tablets.**  The boards need Safari 14.1 or later (iOS 14.5 on an iPad), Chrome 84 or later, or Firefox 75 or later: the first versions of each that support everything the boards use.
+They are tested in current Chrome and Firefox.
+An iPad that cannot update past iOS 12 is below that line.